-As a land investor and commercial banker, I’ve closed a lot of deals myself (without the help of a professional closing agent).
-After facilitating hundreds of closings this way, I’ve developed a good fundamental understanding of how to close real estate deals on my own.
+As a land investor, I've closed a lot of deals myself (without the help of a professional closing agent).
+After facilitating hundreds of closings this way, I've developed a good fundamental understanding of how to close real estate deals on my own.

-I’ve found that there are some rare occasions when a property is valuable enough to justify buying title insurance, but NOT necessarily enough to cover the cost of paying for a title company or real estate attorney to facilitate the closing for me.
+Whenever my profit margin in the deal is $5K or higher, it's pretty easy to justify the value of title insurance, but NOT necessarily enough to cover the cost of paying for a title company or real estate attorney to facilitate the closing for me.

 Based on a property's market value, this is how I approach it:

 - Category A: If the property is worth $10,000 or more, I will order a title insurance policy and hire a title company or closing attorney to facilitate the closing.

 - Category B: If the property is worth $5,000 – $10,000, I will order a title insurance policy and close the deal in-house.